Lemon Law in Iowa

 Picking out your latest set of wheels can be exciting, but it's important to remember your purchase does involve some amount of risk.
 For example, certain vehicles are called "lemons" because they have defects that significantly impair their value, safety, and/or use.
 Fortunately, Iowa law provides you with legal protection if you've purchased a lemon.

-Lemon Law guidelines apply for the first two years or the first 24,000 miles after your new-vehicle purchase.
+Lemon law guidelines apply for the first 2 years or the first 24,000 miles after your new vehicle was delivered.
 You may receive a refund or replacement for your vehicle if you meet one or more of the following conditions:

-- You've sent your vehicle in for repairs at least three times for the same problem with no success.
+- You've sent your vehicle in for repairs at least 3 times for the same problem with no success.

-- Your vehicle has been sent for repairs on a malfunction that could cause serious injury or death, and the problem has not been fixed.
+- Your vehicle's malfunction could cause serious injury or death, and the problem has not been fixed.

-Generally, there are three steps to follow if you wish to claim a Lemon Law refund.
+Generally, there are three steps to follow if you wish to claim a lemon law refund in Iowa.